 Mr. Paniagua-Morales’ interest in medicine grew out of his personal experience with kidney disease.
 In 2004, he lost his kidneys and underwent four years of dialysis.
 In 2008, he received a kidney transplant donated by his brother.
 Four weeks later, Mr. Paniagua-Morales enrolled in Colorada Mesa University.

 In 2012, Mr. Paniagua-Morales was accepted into the prestigious Dialysis Clinic, Inc., Collegiate Medical Summer Internship Program.
-At the start of the program, he will work as a counselor in a summer camp with children who are on dialysis or have had kidney transplants.
+At the start of the program, he worked as a counselor in a summer camp with children who were on dialysis or had kidney transplants.
+Mr. Paniagua-Morales currently serves as vice-chair of the SHPEP alumni advisory board.

 Sherket Peterson, Ph.D., attended MMEP in 2002 at Duke University.

 Ms. Peterson received her Ph.D in Pharmaceutical Science from University of North Carolina at Chapel Hill.
-She is currently a postdoctoral fellow at Johns Hopkins University School of Medicine.
+She held a postdoctoral fellowship position at Johns Hopkins University School of Medicine.
+Today, Ms. Peterson is a senior scientist at Johnson & Johnson.

 “This intensive six-week program provided me with a realistic view into the field of medicine and gave me insight into possible careers for the future.
 The clinical experiences and academic enrichment helped me to pinpoint my interest in drug discovery and scientific research.
 Through my service as an alumni national advisory board member, I look forward to enhancing alumni engagement and increasing awareness about the multitude of medical careers available to outstanding students.”

-Andy Tang attended SMDEP at the University of Washington in 2010.
-He is currently a Research Scientist in the Department of Radiology, Body Imaging Section at UW Medicine where he participates in oncologic imaging research and provides tumor response assessments for patients enrolled in clinical trials.
+Mr. Tang received his a BS in biology and environmental health from the University of Washington in 2014.
+He is currently a research scientist in the Department of Radiology, Body Imaging Section at UW Medicine where he participates in ontological imaging research and provides tumor response assessments for patients enrolled in clinical trials.

 She is excited to serve as part of the National Alumni Advisory Board and hopes to be a voice for many other alumni that have participated in this great program.